Battle for control of Brazil's Usiminas seen as Ternium ups stake

 Preferred shares of Usiminas, which is formally known as Usinas Siderúrgicas de Minas Gerais SA and is Brazil’s largest flat steel producer, surged almost 6 percent to 6.81 reais on Friday, following Ternium’s announcement late Thursday on the expansion of its stake.

+Evidence of the tussle between the two largest shareholders in Usiminas emerged last week when the Brazilian steelmaker shocked the market by announcing its board had voted to oust Chief Executive Julian Eguren.

-The ousting of Eguren shocked the market last Friday and sent Usiminas shares down 4 percent.
-The board had been split five-to-five before Penido broke the deadlock.
+The board had been split five-to-five with the deciding vote made by the chairman, a representative of Nippon Steel.

-Eguren, previously head of Ternium’s South American operations, was widely seen to have helped turn Usiminas around, with cash flow doubling in the two years he ran the company.
+Eguren, who had previously headed up Ternium’s South American operations, was widely seen to have helped turn Usiminas around, with cash flow doubling in the two years he ran the company.

-But two sources familiar with Ternium’s position said that Nippon used a minor accounting error to wrest back control of the group.
-The first of the two sources said that Nippon had previously signed off on the accounts now in question.
+A source familiar with Ternium’s position on the matter said that Nippon is using a minor accounting error to wrest back control of the group.

-According to the same source, Nippon’s move to oust Eguren came after Ternium blocked an attempt by the Japanese company to introduce a rotating presidency into Usiminas.
-Ternium opposed such a move on the grounds that it would destabilize the company and get in the way of long-term planning, the source said.

-Nippon Steel was not immediately available for comment on the subject of the rotating presidency.

 Ternium is also taking the issue to court, arguing the hiring and firing of Usiminas’ CEO should have been done via consensus and the chairman should not have had the deciding vote in a tie.